Our research focuses on things that directly impact your life and the animals in your life.

 The Quality Assurance Specialists support research by monitoring facilities, equipment records, personnel, procedures, and research projects and reviewing protocols, study forms, study data, study procedures and study final reports for conformance with applicable regulations, standards, and other quality guidelines.
 All this is made possible by providing on-going guidance, data sharing, communication, and collaboration across the Agency.

-Eric Evans, Facility Manager
+Eric, Facility Manager

 My job is similar to the stage crew for a live production.
 While public focus may be on the researcher and the outcomes of that research, administrative staff ensure that staff have what they need to get the work done and provide guidance on rules and regulations that do not directly affect research.

-One of the most important things that the Business Management and Operations team is responsible for is budget forecasting and execution.
+One of the most important things that the Business Management and Operations Branch is responsible for is budget forecasting and execution.
 On a small scale, it involves processing supply requests and timekeeping.
 On a larger scale it involves anticipating retirements, onboarding, overtime and awards.
 Coming in under budget can allow for funding of capital purchases that advance research.
 Exceeding the budget can result cutbacks or halting research.

 Another aspect of my job is being the softer side of human resources.
 Starting a new job is stressful.
 Onboarding during a global pandemic adds a whole new dimension.
 Programs such as Paid Parental Leave are awesome benefits but come with lots of forms and regulations.
 How can I not mention all the acronyms like LES, SCD, and WFH/WAH?
 I am the voice that says, “Yes, it seems as clear as mud, but I can help you figure it out.”

-Robin Wilson, Management Officer
+Robin, Management Officer

-As the Management Officer for the Office of Research, I work with Office of Management staff to ensure funds are planned and executed for the upcoming years.
+As the Management Officer for the Office of Applied Science, I work with Office of Management staff to ensure funds are planned and executed for the upcoming years.
 I also work with them to plan ahead for increases in the number of staff.
 I directly support our public health staff with procurement for their research studies.

-Kithsiri Herath, Research Chemist
+Kithsiri, Research Chemist